The Fukushima meltdown is way too hot for humans

 Ghost towns

 Get closer to the facility, however, and you find businesses and homes blocked by metal gates.
-They're in Futaba, Tamioka and Okuma, once-thriving communities near the power plant that were forced to evacuate.
+They're in Futaba, Tomioka and Okuma, once-thriving communities near the power plant that were forced to evacuate.

 Now they're ghost towns.